 An arthroscope is a pen-shaped instrument to which a tiny video camera and light source is attached.

-Joint surgery has improved greatly since the arthroscope was introduced.
-Surgery is less traumatic, healing is faster, scarring is reduced, and recovery is quicker.
-Only a number of tiny scars remain to show that surgery was ever done.
+Joint Treatment has improved greatly since the arthroscope was introduced.
+Treatment is less traumatic, healing is faster, scarring is reduced, and recovery is quicker.
+Only a number of tiny scars remain to show that treatment was ever done.

 The knee is a hinged joint made up of three bones held firmly together by ligaments that stabilize the joint.